ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to the new Connection when calling Clone(), but in this case, a later change to the `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.

+The optional `protocolSpecificProperties` parameter represents protocol-specific properties that are not defined in the present document, but left open for definition in future documents.

 Message Properties set on a Connection also apply only to that Connection.